Quick Photo insights

 The x-axis shows the colour (temperature) of the stars.
 Cooler stars, which appear redder, are on the right, while hotter stars, which appear bluer, are on the left.

-Right panels of diagram
+Right panels of the diagram

 Shows the motion of stars to separate those that belong to the cluster from unrelated stars in the background.